Dear Spencer Community,

 Megan Bang| Senior Vice President

-Deepika almost 4 years
+Deepika over 4 years

 Really above words are the food for thought.
 Deep pain in our heart, for all those who have suffered and is suffering due to outbreak of Pandemic.Its the time to think over again human existence and their survival on this earth.
 But as someone says this too shall pass.
 With the hope and positive note, this situation will bring a new change in the human community, their ways of living,food habits, ways and medias of learning and so on.
 At the end, I would like to say that in every bad situation there is a hidden opportunity.
 So we must learn from this global crisis and prepare a strategic planning for achievement of sustainable development.